William Dennison Cary

-William Dennison Cary (September 7, 1808 – February 3, 1861) was an American farmer and postmaster.
+William Dennison Cary (Note: Erroneously recorded as William Daniel Cary, William Daniel Cary I, William Dennison Carey, William D. Carey or similar variations.)
+(September 7, 1808 – February 3, 1861) was an American farmer and postmaster.
 He is the founder and namesake of Cary, Illinois.

 Biography

-William Dennison Cary was born on September 7, 1808 to John Flavel Cary and Esther Stanton in Sandy Creek, New York.
+William Dennison Cary was born on September 7, 1808, to John Flavel Cary and Esther Stanton in Sandy Creek, New York.

-William Dennison Cary's paternal grandfather was William Cary, who was a deacon in Lempster, New Hampshire and served as a captain both under John Fellows in 1776 and again in Bellow's Regiment of Militia during the Saratoga Campaign in 1777, where he was also present at General Burgoyne‘s surrender on October 17.
+William Dennison Cary's paternal grandfather was William Cary, who was a deacon in Lempster, New Hampshire and served as a captain both under John Fellows in 1776 and again in Bellow's Regiment of Militia during the Saratoga Campaign in 1777, where he was also present at General Burgoyne's surrender on October 17.
 William Dennison Cary has lineage to The Cary Family.

 In 1830, William Dennison Cary married Lodemia Ells, who was one year older, in New York.
 Their first child, Cornelia, was born in 1832.
 Two years later, they welcomed another daughter, Hulda.
 In 1841, he and his family moved from New York to Illinois as Cary purchased 82 acre of land.
-In the next few years, William Dennison and Lodemia welcomed four more children: John, Jane, William Dennison II, Susan, and Caltha.
+In the next few years, William Dennison and Lodemia welcomed four more children: John Franklin, Jane, Daniel William, Susan, and Caltha.

 As his family grew, Cary purchased an additional 160 acre of land for $1.25 per acre through three separate purchases in 1844 and established Cary Station, a small farming community.
 In 1845, he built a red brick house on West Main Street, which still stands today.

-In addition to farming, Cary briefly assumed the position of the second ever postmaster of Cary Station in 1857, after the first postmaster resigned the year prior.
-Shortly after his land was recorded on 23 February, 1859, a single railroad that connected to Chicago and Janesville was built at Cary Station, where the modern day Metra Train Station is located.
+In addition to farming, Cary briefly assumed the position of the second postmaster of Cary Station in 1857 after the first postmaster (who was appointed by President Franklin Pierce), James Nish, resigned the year prior.
+Cary remained postmaster until Nish's brother, John Nish, took office of Cary Station's postmaster later that same year after Cary's brief tenure as was received poorly by residents for unknown reasons.

+Shortly after Cary's land was recorded on 23 February 1859, a single railroad that connected to Chicago and Janesville was built at Cary Station, where the modern day Metra Train Station is located.

 Throughout his life, William Dennison Cary bought and developed more land, owning about 640 acre at the time of his death in 1861.

 Death

 William Dennison Cary died on February 3, 1861.
 After his death most of his land was sold to various Cary Station residents to pay off outstanding debts.

-Lodemia Cary died in 1885, 24 years after her husband’s death.
+Two of Cary's sons, Daniel William and John Franklin, enlisted in the Union Army during the American Civil War, serving in Company I, 95th Illinois Infantry Regiment and Company E, 15th Illinois Infantry Regiment, respectively.
+John Franklin Cary died of injuries sustained the year prior in 1866.

-William Dennison Cary, his wife Lodemia, five of their seven children, and many of their descendants are buried in Cary Cemetery.
+William Dennison Cary, his wife Lodemia, five of their seven children, and many of their descendants are buried in the land that became Cary Cemetery.